Self-restricting Noise and Exponential Relative Entropy Decay Under Unital Quantum Markov Semigroups: Strong Damping, Zeno Dynamics, and Entropy Decay

 \end{lemma} \begin{proof} The Lemma follows from noting that $(1 -\L t)$ is the 1st order Taylor expansion of $e^{-\L t}$ for any $t \in \RR^+$, so

 for each $m \in 1...k$.
-Corollary \ref{cor:tunnorm} completes the Lemma. \end{proof} While it is often intuitive to think of a Lindbladian as having units of inverse time and appearing alongside a time parameter in the expression $\exp(- \L t)$, $t$ is formally redundant in many of the mathematical expressions we will use.
+Lemma \ref{lem:tunsum} completes this Lemma. \end{proof} While it is often intuitive to think of a Lindbladian as having units of inverse time and appearing alongside a time parameter in the expression $\exp(- \L t)$, $t$ is redundant in many of the mathematical expressions we will use.
 When $t$ is an overall parameter (not changing by interval as in Lemma \ref{lem:firstord}), we may instead write $\exp(- \L)$, implicitly absorbing $t$ as a multiplying factor in $\L$.
 Doing so simplifies notation, and one may trivially re-extract the parameter $t$ by substituting $\L \rightarrow t \L$ in resulting expressions.